MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/tscon.md

 > You must have **Full Control access** permission or **Connect special access** permission to connect to another session.

 > [!NOTE]
-> To find out what's new in the latest version, see [What's New in Remote Desktop Services in Windows Server 2012](/previous-versions/orphan-topics/ws.11/hh831527(v=ws.11)) in the Windows Server TechNet Library.
+> To find out what's new in the latest version, see [What's New in Remote Desktop Services in Windows Server](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn283323(v=ws.11)).

 ## Syntax